WhatWasMissing/Destiny-PS3-RTM/README.md

 ## Enabling PS3MAPI

-1. Install [webMAN MOD](https://github.com/aldostools/webMAN-MOD) on your CFW PS3, if not already installed.
+1. Install [webMAN MOD](https://github.com/aldostools/webMAN-MOD) on your CFW/Hen PS3, if not already installed.
 2. From the XMB, go to webMAN's settings.
 3. Enable **PS3MAPI**.
 4. Note your PS3's IP address — you'll enter this into the app.